2026 Programme main image

 When a debt crisis unfolds behind closed doors, who really has the upper hand?
 In this live recording of the hit podcast A Long Time in Finance, hosts Jonathan Ford and Neil Collins lift the lid on some of the murkiest manoeuvres in modern finance.…

-Around the world, for years the state has been quietly muscling its way into the marketplace, blurring the line between state interests and the…
+It’s been described as the most important trend since the fall of communism.
+Around the world, for years the state has been quietly muscling its way into the marketplace — blurring the line between state interests, commercial interests, and the…

 Ilias Alami Photo